The 51 best superhero movies ever made

 Michael Keaton as Bruce Wayne in Batman 89

 What it’s about: Billionaire Bruce Wayne is haunted by his past, having witnessed his parents’ murder as a young boy.
 Driven to rid Gotham of crime and keep villains at bay, he becomes Batman.
-When a new villain in town called The Joker seizes control of the criminal underworld, it’s up to Batman to stop him — all the while protecting his love interest, Vicki Vale.
+When a new villain called The Joker seizes control of the criminal underworld, it’s up to Batman to stop him — all the while protecting his love interest, Vicki Vale.

 What we think: Batman is a classic that revitalized the superhero genre.
 Tim Burton’s Gotham aesthetic paired well with Michael Keaton’s incredible ability to showcase Bruce’s complex inner turmoil.
 Jack Nicholson’s Joker brought a perfect balance of menace and charisma to the character, cementing him as one of the best Joker actors of all time.
 Batman is a staple of the superhero genre that die-hard and newer generations of Bat-fans can enjoy.